clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/Protocols and Servers.md

 Remote Access
 Cleartext

-Protocols and Servers 2
-Learn about attacks against passwords and cleartext traffic; explore options for mitigation via SSH and SSL/TLS.
-Introduction
-Servers implementing the protocols discussed in the previous section are subject to different kinds of attacks.
+Servers implementing the protocols above are subject to different kinds of attacks.
 To name a few, consider:
 Sniffing Attack (Network Packet Capture) Man-in-the-Middle (MITM) Attack
-Password Attack (Authentication Attack) Vulnerabilities
+Password Attack (Authentication Attack)

+## Vulnerabilities
 From a security perspective, we always need to think about what we aim to protect; consider the security triad: Confidentiality, Integrity, and Availability (CIA).
 Confidentiality refers to keeping the contents of the communications accessible to the intended parties.
 Integrity is the idea of assuring any data sent is accurate, consistent, and complete when reaching its destination.
 Finally, availability refers to being able to access the service when we need it.
 Different parties will put varying emphasis on these three.
 For instance, confidentiality would be the highest priority for an intelligence agency.
 Online banking will put more emphasis on the integrity of transactions.
 Availability is of the highest importance for any platform making money by serving ads.
 Knowing that we are protecting the Confidentiality, Integrity, and Availability (CIA), an attack aims to cause Disclosure, Alteration, and Destruction (DAD).
 The figures below reflect this.